zhouyu102030/open-box/docs/en/overview/overview.md

 ### Standalone Python package
 Like other open-source packages, OpenBox has a frequent release cycle.
 Users can install the package via Pypi or source code on [GitHub](https://github.com/PKU-DAIR/open-box).
-For more installation details, refer to [Installation Guide](../installation/installation_guide.md).
+For more installation details, refer to {ref}`Installation Guide <installation/installation_guide:installation guide>`.

 ### Distributed BBO service
 We adopt the "BBO as a service" paradigm and implement OpenBox as a managed general service for black-box optimization.
 Users can access this service via RESTful API conveniently, regardless of other issues such as environment setups, software maintenance, and execution optimization.
 Moreover, OpenBox also provide Web UI for users to track and manage their running tasks.
-For deployment details, refer to [Deployment Guide](../openbox_as_service/service_deployment.md).
+For deployment details, refer to {ref}`Service Deployment Guide <openbox_as_service/service_deployment:openBox service deployment>`.

 ## Performance Comparison